 This checkbox has to be ticked if you want to create a technical engineer (or CM/Track user profile) used to define access permissions for CM/Track users.
 The available CM/Track users (user profiles) are shown in the Web Client when creating or modifying a customer.
 So, by ticking this checkbox, you do not define a real engineer (a person) with access permissions to the system but rather a user profile for CM/Track which is then assigned to one or more customers who should access the portal CM/Track using those access permissions.
-For a detailed description of the CM/Track access definition see also section CM/Track V1: System Access for CM/Track Users (Customers) for CM/Track V1 and CM/Track V2: System Access for CM/Track Users (Customers) for CM/Track V2.
+For a detailed description of the CM/Track access definition see also section CM/Track: System Access for CM/Track Users (Customers).